-As you can see, we’re all not going to come to a consensus anytime soon!
+As you can see, we’re not going to come to a consensus anytime soon!

 The argument about high-end guitar cables being “overpriced” is subjective.
-All we can say is that if you can afford a very high-end guitar cable and it’s worth it to you, then go for it.
+All we can say is that if you can afford a very high-end guitar cable, then go for it.
 The guitar cable is worth what you’re willing to pay for it.
 Even if you can’t “hear the difference,” buying a more expensive cables with a better build quality might be a good investment in the long run.
 Mastering guitar and getting your setup just right is challenging enough without your guitar cable giving you problems.
 So, to recap, if you insist you can hear the difference in more expensive cables, or you can afford to buy expensive instrument cables with a superior build quality that’ll last longer, then there’s absolutely nothing wrong with that!

 What To Look For in a Guitar Cable

-Based on the conversations we read all over the web, the majority of guitarists are seeking out cheap but reliable cables.
+After polling dozens of people we discovered the majority of guitarists are seeking out cheap but reliable cables.
 If you’re in this camp, you’re in luck, since we have some great recommendations for you.
 In fact, if you simply want to skip to them now, click here.
 We feel strongly that whenever you spend money on gear, you should know the basic ins and outs of what you’re buying.
 Here are factors to consider when choosing which instrument cable to buy:

-Connecting Ends: The connecting ends (aka jack connectors) of a cable are very important components.
+The connecting ends (aka jack connectors) of a cable are very important components.
 The jack connector, and the joint where it attaches to the actual cable, is a point of weakness in a cable since strain will be put on this part each time you plug it in or out or yank the cable.
 You’ll want to pay attention to how your guitar cable’s connecting end is connected to the cable.
-The interesting thing is that several brands are known for making the best connecting ends, and other brands use those on their own cables.
-This quote we found nails it: “Look for quality components on the ends.
-Name brands like Neutrik, Amphenol, Switchcraft, G&L are all very good stuff.
-If the cable company used those ends, odds are the rest of the cable is probably good stuff.”
+Several brands are known for making the best connecting ends, and other brands use those on their own cables.
+These brands include Neutrik, Amphenol, Switchcraft, and G&L. If the cable you're considering is using any of those, odds are the rest of the cable is quality.
 Also, be aware of marketing hype when it comes to jack connectors, such as “gold-plated” ones.
 Sure, gold is good against corrosion, but there’s no benefit to the signal.

 How Did We Choose the Winners?

 In order to put together a list of the best guitar cables, we searched the web far and wide.
 We found dozens of forum threads where guitarists are recommending their favorite guitar cables.
 The problem with a single person’s recommendation is they might be naturally biased towards the one cable they have experience with.
-Because of this, we tally up everyone’s recommendations, and come up with a master list.
-We then sort it by number of votes, which gives us the top 5.
-Next, we set out to review the five winners, and gather as much info as we can from videos and other people’s reviews.
-Finally, we get our hands on the cables ourselves, so we’re able to give you our first-hand impressions.
-This is a process that takes many hours, but it’s worth it to come up with the best possible buyer’s guide!
+To eliminate as much bias as possible, we considered hundreds of opinions and made a master list.
+We got our hands on a few dozen cables ourselves, and put them through our testing rig.

-In a few cases we're going to mention a couple of models made by a single brand.
-We did this because it’s how people in forums tend to make recommendations, e.g. “I’ve used Planet Waves cables for years and they’re extremely durable and sound great...”
-But don't worry, we’ll mention specific models we prefer and give you their pros and cons.
+In a few cases we're going to group a few of models made by a single brand.
+Don't worry, we’ll mention specific models we prefer and give you their pros and cons.
 The only thing we don’t make a recommendation on is length, since there’s no such thing as the best length!

 Without further ado, here is our list of the best guitar cables for most guitarists.

 Planet Waves makes several models of cables, but after careful review, there are two models we recommend above all others: Planet Waves American Stage, and Planet Waves Circuit Breaker.
-Price-wise, these are within about $5 of each other, and are both quite budget-friendly.
+Price-wise, these are both quite budget-friendly.

 Planet Waves American Stage are available in 10, 15, 20, and 30 ft lengths (Straight to Straight ends, and Right-Angle to Straight ends are both available).
 They use high quality Neutrik plugs, which is fantastic for a cable with a price as low as this one.
 Another thing we love about this cable is the patented Geo-Tip, which basically gives you a satisfying “click” as you insert the cable, letting you know you’ve got a secure lock into a jack.

-Planet Waves Circuit Breaker cables (also available in 10, 15, 20, and 30 ft lengths) are a few dollars more expensive than the American Stage, but these are the ones to go with if you find yourself playing live, or frequently changing what guitar you use.
+Planet Waves Circuit Breaker cables (also available in 10, 15, 20, and 30 ft lengths) are the ones to go with if you find yourself playing live, or frequently changing what guitar you use.
 The connector has a Mute Switch which mutes the signal when you take a cable out or plug it back in, which eliminates the noisy crackle.
-The Circuit Breakers also feature 24k gold-plated plugs, for corrosion resistance.
+The Circuit Breakers also feature 24k gold-plated plugs for corrosion resistance.
 Be aware that while the connectors feel very well-built, they are rather large which might be an issue if you’ve got a recessed or angled cord jack.
 On the plus side, this cable is quite stiff and feels very high quality.
 The cable tie is also a nice feature.
-This user’s review sums it up nicely:

 Of the two, we favor the Planet Waves American Stage, since you just can’t beat having Neutrik plugs at this price-point, not to mention the Geo-Tip design is very functional.
 In terms of reliability, users mention using these for 5, even 10 years before the cables have any issues.
-People speak well of Planet Waves’ customer service, and given the warranty these cables come with, getting a free replacement should be as easy as giving them a quick call.
+D'Addario offers good customer service, and given the warranty these cables come with, getting a free replacement will be as easy as giving them a quick call.

 Bottom Line: For most guitarists seeking out reliable, clean sounding, and inexpensive instrument cables, Planet Waves American Stage are the best bet and the ones we highly recommend.
 If the mute switch on the Planet Waves Circuit Breaker cables sounds like it would be useful to you, you can’t really go wrong with those either.
-Simply put, Planet Waves offers an excellent combination of value, durability, and tone quality.
-Best Bang for your Buck.
-And if you're not yet convinced, check out the staggering number of positive reviews these get on Amazon:
+Simply put, D'Addario Planet Waves offers an excellent combination of value, durability, and tone quality.

 Monster Standard S-100 Instrument